Benefits of staying connected

 - attend an event at Re-engage, which hosts monthly Sunday afternoon tea parties for older people in local communities

 - volunteer, to meet others while sharing your experience and doing something valuable.
-Many charities, including Independent Age, need volunteers, or you could contact Volunteering Matters or NCVO.
+Many charities, including Independent Age, need volunteers, or you could contact Volunteering Matters or NCVO (WCVA in Wales or SCVO in Scotland).
 You could combine your hobby with volunteering – for example, you could knit for a variety of charities!

-It’s a good idea to plan ahead – putting things in the diary or calendar can give yourself a structure and something to look forward to.
-Our factsheet How to stay socially connected has more suggestions.
+It’s a good idea to plan ahead and putting things in the diary or calendar can give you something to look forward to.
+Our guide If you're feeling lonely has more suggestions.

 Regular company at home

-If you're living alone and you think you'd benefit from having regular company at home, you could consider being part of a homeshare scheme.
-These schemes work by matching an older person with a spare room with someone looking for affordable housing who is happy to keep you company.
+If you're living alone and you'd like to have regular company at home, you could consider being part of a homeshare scheme.
+These schemes, which are currently in England and Wales, work by matching an older person with a spare room with someone looking for more affordable housing who is happy to keep you company.

 There are many benefits of living in a homeshare.
 It can:

-- help you stay independently at home for longer
+- help you stay in your own home for longer

 - give you someone who can talk to you and lend a helping hand around the house, if needed